 Devoting the first weeks of class to establishing a class constitution and collectively learning its practices is one example.
 I base my class constitution process on the work of Cathy Davidson, and that process may involve some of the following:

-- Starting a dialogue about the examples using an anonymous survey.
+- Starting a dialogue through an anonymous survey

-- Generating content for the constitution by presenting everyone’s draft principles in anonymous surveys and brief discussions of the survey results.
+- Generating content for the constitution by alternating anonymous surveys with brief discussions of their content

-- And then, demonstrating and supporting adherence to the constitution.
+- And then, demonstrating adherence to the constitution

 In my limited experience designing constitutions in my courses, we, as a class, have always formulated principles for respectful contributions to class, moderation of speaking time and the importance of privacy.